nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Test case: Click on the close button on the Help window. <br>
    Expected: Help window closes.

-[//]: # (Clear + List section here)
+### Clearing all internship applications
 1. **Clear all internship applications**
     1. Prerequisites: Ensure that the list is not empty.
-Reduce the view size of list by executing an arbitrary '\find' command. e.g. `\find a`.
     2. Test case: `/clear`<br>
        Expected: A success message stating that HireMe has been cleared.
     3. Test case: `/list`<br>
        Expected: The list of internship application remains empty.

 2. **Clear all internship applications with invalid command format**
     1. Prerequisites: Ensure that the list is not empty.
-Reduce the view size of list by executing an arbitrary '\find' command. e.g. `\find a`.
     2. Test case: `/clear x`<br>
        Expected: An error message stating the valid use of the `/clear` command.

 ### Adding an internship application
-1. Adding an valid internship application
+1. Adding a valid internship application

    1. Prerequisite: The exact internship application should not already be in the list.